 This will take 10 minutes and a few specific items.

 It’s more likely that we’ll be able to approve your request if you explain your emergency in detail.
 For example, “My car broke down” isn’t enough information.
-Instead say, “My car broke down and I’m not able to drive to work.”
+Instead say, “My car broke down and I’m not able to drive to my college's campus.”

 Out of respect for your situation, we make the process as fast and simple as possible.